What is a Missed Fracture Claim?

 You may be required to receive further invasive treatment that would not have been necessary if the missed fracture was correctly identified upon your initial examination.
 Because of this, you will likely have to take more time to recover, meaning you may have suffered from more pain, and had your work and home life unnecessarily disturbed.

-If you believe your doctor or a medical professional has missed a fracture, such as a scaphoid fracture, which has led to further suffering and avoidable treatment, you can claim for medical negligence.
+If you believe your doctor or a medical professional has missed a fracture, such as a scaphoid fracture, wrist fracture or ankle fracture, which has led to further suffering and avoidable treatment, you can claim for medical negligence.

 Our team of missed fracture compensation experts at Medical Negligence Solutions have over 25 years experience in winning compensation on claims of this nature for our clients.